 Fees and Offerings

-The fee for the Organist and Cantor is between the musician and the couple.
-This fee is to be paid in CASH before the day of the wedding.
+The fee for the organist and soloist is $125.00 each.
+This fee is to be paid in cash before the day of the wedding.

 If you wish to have altar servers at your wedding, the customary offering is $10 per server.

 The appropriate fee for the Clergy-officiant is $125.